ArchipelagoMW/Archipelago/docs/apworld_dev_faq.md

 However, if entrance access conditions depend on regions, then it is possible for this to happen:
 1. An entrance that depends on a region is checked and determined to be untraversable because the region hasn't been reached yet during the graph search.
 2. After that, the region is reached by the graph search.
-The entrance *would* now be determined as traversible if it were rechecked.
+The entrance *would* now be determined to be traversable if it were rechecked.

 To account for this case, we would have to recheck all entrances every time a new region is reached, until no new regions are reached.